• Skip to primary navigation

 Jump to Recipe - Print Recipe

-Instant Pot Pork Stroganoff recipe just may become your new favorite dinner to make in the pressure cooker!
-Noodles are family favorite comfort food and tender pork is packed with flavor!
+Instant Pot Pork Stroganoff recipe just may become your new go to dinner to make in the pressure cooker.
+Egg noodles are family favorite comfort food and tender fall-off-the-fork pork is packed with flavor.
 This delicious and easy dinner comes together fast in under 30 minutes.

 Instant Pot Pork Stroganoff